 How to use this knowledge:

-Once you find out what your best performing content is, you’ll gain a better understanding of what your audience prefers in terms of content, so as to optimise your future content marketing strategies.How to measure engagement from #contentmarketing via @lilachbullock #ROIClick To Tweet
+Once you find out what your best performing content is, you’ll gain a better understanding of what your audience prefers in terms of content, so as to optimize your future content marketing strategies.How to measure engagement from #contentmarketing via @lilachbullock #ROIClick To Tweet

 The first thing you need is a website analytics tool; the best option here, in my opinion, is Google Analytics.
-Free to use and with a plethora of useful features and in-depth looks into your visitors’ behaviour, it has all the tools you need to better understand your traffic, such as where it’s coming from, what it looks at once on your website, what content they prefer best, how long they’re spending on your website, what paths they’re taking on your website and so on.
+Free to use and with a plethora of useful features and in-depth looks into your visitors’ behavior, it has all the tools you need to better understand your traffic, such as where it’s coming from, what it looks at once on your website, what content they prefer best, how long they’re spending on your website, what paths they’re taking on your website and so on.

 As a plus, you can also set up goals in Google Analytics, to better track your conversion rates, such as visitors who view a particular video, go to a certain landing page, and so on.